Global climate agenda

 Experience from WaCCliM Pilots shows that investing in increased energy efficiency in existing urban water services can reduce electricity-related emissions by up to 30 percent, with relatively simple measures.
 It also offers financial savings leading to short pay-back times on the investment, and a stronger financial situation in the long term.

-In San Francisco del Rincón a reduction of 2.500 t CO2e/year has been achieved which corresponds to almost 50% reduction of the utilities total GHG emissions.
+In San Francisco del Rincón a reduction of 2,500 t CO2 -eq per year has been achieved which corresponds to almost 50% reduction of the utilities total GHG emissions.
 While volume of treated wastewater was increased by 30%, energy consumption per m³ treated wastewater has been reduced by 26%.
 Pumping efficiency measures are expected to result in 10-15% energy savings.
 Additional measures including improved cogeneration and treatment optimization have been identified that would lead to a 65 % total emissions reduction by the utility.

-In the city of Cusco, Peru, optimized sludge management resulted in emission avoidance of 5300 t CO2e/a, which represents 12% of the utilities total CO2e emissions.
-Further plans to implement cogeneration from biogas will contribute to additional 650t/a CO2e reduction per year.
-A total GHG reduction potential of 30% has been identified which could be achieved if additional measures including pumping efficiency and effluent reuse were implemented.
+In the city of Cusco, Peru, optimized sludge management and cogeneration resulted in emission avoidance of 5,300 t CO2 -eq per year, which represents 20% of the utility’s total CO2 -eq emissions.
+Further plans to implement cogeneration from biogas will contribute to additional 650 t CO2 -eq per year reduction per year.
+A total GHG reduction potential of 50% has been identified which could be achieved if additional measures including pumping efficiency and effluent reuse were implemented.

-In Thailand, the wastewater utility of Chiang Mai can reduce its GHG emissions by 12% of the total utility’s CO2e emissions per person/year if measures for improved pumping efficiency, reduced infiltration in the sewer system and increased service coverage are implemented.
+In Thailand, the wastewater utility of Chiang Mai can reduce its GHG emissions by up to 12% of the utility’s total CO2 -eq emissions per person per year if measures for improved pumping efficiency, reduced infiltration in the sewer system and increased service coverage are implemented.

 WaCCliM’s ECAM tool – the first of its kind to allow for a holistic approach of the urban water cycle to drive GHG emission reduction in utilities.
 ECAM provides decision support to drinking water and wastewater utilities’ operators on which improvements can have the biggest impact across the urban water cycle, while pro-actively preparing them for future reporting needs on climate mitigation.